Thimphu Tshechu - Popular Festivals in Bhutan

 Shinje Chhogyel, Lord of Death, estimates the value of the white and black deeds during the judgement.
 Also present are the White God and Black Demon who live with every being from birth, and all the helpers who emanate under numerous forms.
 These include; the ox-headed justice minister, the wild hog-headed helper who takes account of the black and white deeds, the Khyung-headed bird who holds a small sword to cut the root of the three poisons (ignorance, envy, anger) and a big hammer to destroy the rocky mountains of sins, a lion-headed helper holds a lasso representing love and an iron chain representing compassion, the fierce bear-headed helper holds the magical noose binding the means and wisdom together and a saw to cut selfishness, a serpent-headed helper holds a mirror reflecting all actions, and the monkey-headed helper weighs them on a scale.

 All these helpers are called rakshas and they separate the black actions from the white actions of all beings.
 The frightening Court of Justice cannot be avoided by the damned beings.
-But after enduring certain sufferings, their sins are washed away and they are purified.
+But after enduring certain sufferings, their sins are washed away, and they are purified.
 This dance shows everyone that if they devote themselves to virtuous actions, they will be sent immediately to the pure fields and paradises.
-Then after life, when they have to cross the Bardo and meet the helpers and the assembly of peaceful and terrifying deities, they recognize them as incarnations of Buddha and are delivered from the frightening Bardo.
+Then after life, when they have to cross the Bardo and meet the helpers and the assembly of peaceful and terrifying deities, they recognize them as incarnations of Buddha and are delivered from the frightening Bardo

 The dance is like a play and lasts over two hours.
 First is the long dance of all the rakshas, the helpers of Shinje.
 Then Shinje himself appears, symbolised by a huge puppet holding a mirror.
 The White God and the Black Demon enter with them.
 The judgement begins.
 The Black Demon and his helpers perform a dance.
 The sinner, dressed in black and wearing a red hat, is frightened and tries to escape but is recaptured each time.
 From his basket a freshly severed cow’s head is taken, implying that the sinner was responsible for killing it.
 As the judge weighs his actions, the White God sings of the merits of the man and the Black Demon expounds the sins.
-Finally a black strip of cloth symbolising the road to hell is spread and the sinner is sent to hell.
+Finally, a black strip of cloth symbolizing the road to hell is spread and the sinner is sent to hell.

 After a general dance everyone sits again.
 Another man arrives, clad in white and holding a prayer flag and a ceremonial scarf.
-The same scene is re-enacted and at the conclusion a white strip of cloth, symbolising the road to heaven, is deployed.
+The same scene is re-enacted and at the conclusion a white strip of cloth, symbolizing the road to heaven, is deployed.
 Fairies elaborately dressed in brocade and bone-ornaments come to fetch him.
 At the last moment, the Black Demon, furious at having lost a being, tries to grasp the virtuous man but the White God protects him.